-There are many ways in which you can open a bottle of wine.
+There are many ways in which you can open a bottle of wine and remove the cork.
 There are some who would use a simple stroke of a knife, although not really recommended.
-Some would also use sophisticated electronic gadgets that make for an effortless removal of the bottle’s cork.
+Some would also use sophisticated electronic gadgets that make for an effortless cork removal.
 Of course, there are those who prefer the more conventional way of screwing a corkscrew into the bottle’s cork to assist in its removal.
 Technically, regardless of the method of opening a wine bottle, the principle remains the same.

-In this section, we’re going to take a closer look at how wine openers work.
-To do this, we’ll need to look at the different types of wine openers.
+In this section, we’re going to take a closer look at how electric wine openers work.
+To do this, we’ll need to look at the different types of wine bottle openers.